tianxili/NetworkSubspaceRegression/README.md

 37070-0001-Codebook-ICPSR.pdf: the questionnaire and codebook for the attributes

 The method in our paper is available in R package NetworkReg on CRAN.
+If you use this processed data set, please include a references to the papers above.